Prakharsvnit/Diary/README.md

 2.Now,change your current directory to Diary by typing command: cd Diary

-3.Install the dependencies by typing command: pip install -r requirements.txt
+3.Install the dependencies by typing command: pip3 install -r requirements.txt

 4. You need to run this command to start the web-app: python run.py